aws-samples/aws-get-started-workshop/content/03-dev/06-reference/02-controlling-builder-team-access.md

 * AWS CLI or SDKs.
 * AWS CloudFormation or other Infrastructure as Code (IaC) tools such as Terraform.

-IaC tools are typically used before workload specific IAM service roles and policies can be promoted to pre-production test and production environments.
+IaC tools are typically used before workload specific IAM service roles and policies can be promoted to test and production environments.

 #### Using IAM Service Roles